Conservation seeking input on Davisdale Conservation Area

 Anyone with ideas for improving the conservation area can submit them online through Aug.
 31. The planning team working on the new Davisdale plan will review the public suggestions and decide what’s practical and what’s impractical or unnecessary to change, George said.

-People should sent in anything they feel like sharing about the area, George said.
+People should send any ideas they feel like sharing about the area, George said.
 If they’d like to see a campground near a specific parking lot, that could be easy for the department to add depending on the site, he said.
-If they’d like to see more miles of horse trails, the department would look at how many other horse trails are in the area to see if it would be necessary, he said.
+If they’d like to see more of horse trails, the department would look at how many other horse trails are in the area to see if it would be necessary, he said.

 A draft plan available on the department’s website lays out management goals for conservation staff, including keeping ponds stocked with fish, controlling invasive plant species and maintaining a large deer population.